ghaiklor/generator-sails-rest-api/README.md

 ## Features

 - Disabled hooks by default: *csrf*, *grunt*, *i18n*, *pubsub*, *session*, *views*;
+- Flexible questions that allow to you quickly configure database connections, services that you want to use, etc...
+- Automatically parses the whole project AST for used dependencies and install them;
-- Overrides default `blueprints` which simplify CRUD operation in REST API;
+- Overrides default `blueprints` which simplify CRUD operation in REST API and add new features like `fields` in requests;
 - Implemented `AuthController`, `PingController` and `UserController`;
+- `AuthController` allows to you make signin\signup via email\password;
+- `PingController` allows to you quickly check if server is alive and can respond;
 - Already declared `User` model with most used fields;
+- Integrated Passport with Facebook, Twitter, VKontakte, GitHub, Instagram, Google Plus and other social networks, JWT and Local authorization strategies;
-- Implemented 2 policies: `isAllowed` which checks if request is going from our applications, and `isAuthenticated` which inject user in `req` via JSON Web Token;
+- Implemented policy `isAuthenticated` which inject user in `req` via JSON Web Token checking;
 - Custom responses which respond with `code` (Status Code), `message` (Status Message) and `data` (Response Data) fields;
 - Bundle of ready-2-use services like `CipherService`, `PusherService` (Push Notifications), `SmsService` and so on...
 You can check table with detailed list of implemented services below;
-- Integrated Passport with Facebook, Twitter, VKontakte, GitHub, Instagram, Google Plus and other social networks, JWT and Local authorization strategies;
 - All configuration files cleaned up and optimized for REST API;
 - Winston logger with logging to console and DailyRotateFile is enabled by default;
+- Simple declaring of cron tasks via `config/cron.js`;
 - Bunch of Sails adapters is already declared in `connections` configuration file so you can easily swap between them;

 ## Getting Started